 Sessions and Presentation Types

 Below is a description of the session types and presentation categories featured in JMYPTR.
 Each submission should fall under one session type, and we are looking for presentations that fall under at least one of the following categories.
+All presentation types have a presenter count limit (i.e., only a maximum of X presenters are allowed to present at the conference itself), but are welcome to have as many co-authors as needed.

 Five types of sessions may be submitted